alexpreynolds/kmer-collapse/README.md

 }
 ```

 In this usage example, `WAAAAAAAAA` can expand to `AAAAAAAAAA` and `TAAAAAAAAA`, while `ASAAAAAAAA` can expand to `ACAAAAAAAA` and `AGAAAAAAAA`, covering the input set.
-This encoding is the smallest set of strings that covers the original input, when using IUPAC mapping.
+This encoding covers the original input, when using IUPAC mapping, and is one of two solutions that is also the smallest such set.

 ## Notes